Dog-Friendly Countryside Gîte in Normandy – Enclosed Garden & Quiet Walks

 France doesn’t make a big song and dance about being dog-friendly — because it doesn’t need to.

-That relaxed attitude extends naturally into rural France.
+That relaxed attitude extends naturally into rural Normandy.
 In La Manche, village restaurants and cafés are often perfectly happy for dogs to join you on terraces and outdoor seating.
 Water bowls appear.
 Nobody panics.

 The unspoken rule is simple: calm dogs, calm owners, calm environment.
-Which suits countryside holidays rather well.

 Why Dog Owners Settle In (and Stay Longer)